-- Safety: maintained - Simplification: could improve disruption recovery and enables airport capacity, maintain delay absorption, maintain network capacity and maintain ATCO workload.
-Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could maintain CO2 emissions, could result in network inefficiencies
+- Safety: maintained - Simplification: could improve disruption recovery, enable airport capacity, maintain delay absorption, and maintain ATCO workload.
+Could worsen network capacity.
+Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could maintainCO2 emissions.
+Could result in network inefficiencies

-- Safety: maintained - Simplification: could maintain airport capacity, network capacity, disruption recovery, delay absorption and ATCO workload.
+- Safety: maintained - Simplification: could maintain disruption recovery, delay absorption, airport capacity and ATCO workload.
+Could worsen network capacity.
 Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could maintain CO2 emissions

-A high-level safety appraisal for this proposed option indicates that an Inner Hold to the east would at least maintain current safety performance.
+A high-level safety appraisal for this proposed option indicates that an Inner Hold to the southeast would at least maintain current safety performance.
 There are multiple holds within current UK airspace which have a proven safety performance.
-An arrival structure in this location would need to deconflict with other with Farnborough arrivals and all Southampton traffic.
+An arrival structure in this location would need to deconflict with all Bournemouth and Farnborough traffic and Gatwick departures.

 Compared to the baseline, an independent facility could improve disruption recovery and enable airport capacity.
-A shared facility could maintain airport capacity and disruption recovery compared with the baseline.
-As either an independent or shared facility, it would maintain safety and any current MoD access; it could maintain delay absorption, fuel burn, CO_2 emissions, network capacity, and ATCO workload.
-Depending on the location, there may be a requirement for additional CAS, which could negatively impact other users.
+If it is a shared facility, it could maintain disruption recovery and airport capacity compared with the baseline.

+As either an independent or shared facility, it would maintain safety and any current MoD access.
+It could maintain delay absorption, network capacity, and ATCO workload.
+For either facility, depending on the location, there may be a requirement for additional CAS, which could negatively impact other users.

-Therefore, HH - IH - E (DM) (Maybe shared) is progressed to Stage 3 for further development.
+Therefore, HI - IH - SE (Maybe shared) is progressed to Stage 3 for further development.

-Table 15 HH-IH-E (DM) (Maybe shared) Initial Options Appraisal
+Table 15 HI-IH-SE (Maybe shared) Initial Options Appraisal

-HH - IH - SE (Maybe shared) Qualitative Initial Impacts Assessment
+HI - IH - S (Maybe shared) Qualitative Initial Impacts Assessment